 Elsa from Travelling Quote wrote to me about Inaladelan Island in Palawan.
 Her vivid descriptions of the food, sandy beaches, sparkling sea, and fabulous activities have definitely got me hooked!

-Inaladelan island, which means motherland, is a 12-hectare island in the waters of Port Barton, Palawan.
-Inaladelan island is open for families be it for a day tour or an overnight stay.
+Inaladelan Island, which means motherland, is a 12-hectare island in the waters off Port Barton, Palawan.
+Inaladelan Island is open for families be it for a day tour or an overnight stay.

 Parents and their kids can experience camping for the island will provide tents for them.
 Yes, a family can experience the full extent of staying on an island.

 That is, from their festive lunch in their pavilion serving fresh seafood.
 Then, rest on to hammocks under the tall, coconut trees.
 You can play volleyball with island hoppers who usually visit at noontime to early afternoon.
 Or kids can enjoy the swing rides, side by side with their parents.

 The view is so exhilarating, seeing the water got colors of turquoise to deep dark blue.
 The other islands magically scattered around that you can be so amazed by their beauty.

 At night, there is a bonfire for kids and adults to grill marshmallows on a stick.
 And hold your breath to the twinkling stars as the night goes deep.
 Imagine talking with your kids under those stars, sharing your dreams while mesmerized from it all, such a memorable vacation with the family.

 As you wake up and the beach water invites you for a swim, do not be surprised of turtles swimming by your side.
 Isn’t that wonderful?
 Magical moments built on this magnificent island.